karlyn33/hockeyLineup/README.md

 # Hockey Line Up

+### Hacktoberfest 2022
+Last days before the end.
+Still easy task to do to complete the challenge and to contribute.
+- Look at issues to select a task.
+- First good PR will be accepted.

 ## Description

 With Hockey Line Up, you can know who will play each week and last weeks.
 Manager can modify line up and send new line up on facebook easily.